Hgoatly/MS1/README.md

 image.
 I tried some other colours, but felt that white was the most striking, and looked the best.
 * As I had chosen white for the jumbotron, I chose to have a dark navbar and footer, so that I could use white for the links - in order to match the jumbotron text colour.
+* I chose white as the main background colour, in order to match the colour of the text on the navbar, and of the jumbotron.
 * I chose to change the background colour of some of the sections, in order to make a clear distinction between them.
-For this I used the colout picker tool on 'dev tools' in order to find the one that matched the colours in the landing page hero image the best.
+For this I used the colour picker tool on 'dev tools' in order to find the one that matched the colours in the landing page hero image the best.
 I chose a pink colour: #ff4f4f, with an opacity of 0.75.
 * I chose white lettering on a pink background for the favicon as this tied in with the general colour scheme of my site.